ucsb-cs24/f19/_info/policies.md

 <p>To learn more about pair programming, watch the following video (it takes less than 10 minutes): <br /></p>

 [http://bit.ly/pair-programming-video](http://bit.ly/pair-programming-video)

-## Late Lab Policy

-As a general rule, you may submit your labs one day past the deadline for a 10% deduction.
-You are responsible to make sure you have the correct score for your assignments prior to the due date.
-This is specially important if you are working with a programming partner.

 ## Disclaimer